-Summer is always an exciting time for us.
-We know that we are going to be very busy getting as many people as we can squeeze in the mission house the for the short –term missions experience.
-Running from orphanage to orphanage, cutting out hundreds of crafts for Vacation Bible School, dashing to airports before most people are awake, praying for people through a translator, feeding hungry children, ministering in churches, laughing, crying, and loving become the life for these days.
-Short-term missions are great.
-Short-term missions really are for everyone.
+Summer is always an exciting time for The Short-Term Missions Department as our team is busy coordinating short-term mission opportunities in many countries around the world.
+Running from orphanage to orphanage, cutting out hundreds of crafts for Vacation Bible School, dashing to airports before the sun rises, praying for people with the assistance of translators, feeding hungry children, ministering in churches, laughing, crying, and loving become the life during these days.
+Short-term mission trips are amazing.
+Short-term mission trips really are for everyone.
 They challenge you and change you for the better.

 2) Rhythm is a game of follow the leader.
 We don’t always like to follow.
 We all have 687 questions.
-Just like you we all want to ask “why”.
+Just like you, we all want to ask “why”.
 To get our rhythm we need to follow the rhythm section.
-The leader is the rhythm section.
-Go with the rhythm.
-Asking 687 questions makes us all lose the rhythm.
+The leader is the rhythm section so just go with the rhythm.
+Asking 687 questions disrupts the flow.

 3) You will be fed.
 You will be fed food that is good.
-If you don’t like it or can’t eat it there will something available.
-Ten minutes after breakfast is never a good time to ask about what is for dinner (ask your mom about that).
+If you don’t like it or can’t eat it, there will be something else available.
+Ten minutes after breakfast is never a good time to ask about what we're having for dinner (ask your mom about that).
 Don’t be that guy.
-When we worry about another part of the song before we get to it we lose the rhythm.
+When we worry about another part of the song before we get to it, we lose the rhythm.

-Ok, so what about an awesome team member?
-What makes an awesome team member?
-Here are a few things that make a great team member with great rhythm that makes a great song.
+Okay, so what about an awesome team member?
+Here are a three things that make a great team member with great rhythm that makes a Great Song.

 1) They are a joiner.
 They join in the rhythm.
-They join right in the beginning.
-They join at the right time.
+They join right in the beginning and they join at the right time.
 They go with the flow of the rhythm.
 They do their part while also being aware of the different parts and components of the song that the others are playing.

 2) They see the beauty in the other parts of the music.
-When you are in a different place, a different culture, with a different language the rhythm might be a challenge.
+When you are in a different place, a different culture, with a different language, the rhythm might be a challenge.
 An awesome team member sees the beauty in that part of the song.
-They see the other parts of the music, they see how it’s a great song and needs all of the rhythm.
+They don't try to change it but rather flow with it and enjoy it.

 3) They encourage others to hear the rhythm.
 They help others find it.
 They play in a way others want to join in.
-They make others want to be in the rhythm.
+They make others want to be in the rhythm with them.

 There you have it.
-A great start to a song.
+A great start to a Great Song.
 It is the song of short-term missions that is a worship song played over the nations to God.
 This is the rhythm.
 This is the song.
 Come play with us.

-Author: Chris and Sheila Conley have spent over 20 years serving the body of Christ through a variety of pastoral and equipping ministries.
-They, along with their 4 kids, joined GTN in 2011 and moved from Cincinnati, Ohio to Jacksonville, Florida to serve in the World Headquarters as the Director's of Short Term Missions.
-When Chris isn’t taking Jesus to the nations you can find him enjoying family time and all things Star Wars.
+Author: Chris and Sheila Conley have spent over 25 years serving the body of Christ through a variety of pastoral and equipping ministries.
+They, along with their four children, joined GTN in 2011 and moved from Cincinnati, Ohio to Jacksonville, Florida to serve in the World Headquarters as the Director's of Short-Term Missions.
+When Chris isn’t taking Jesus to the nations, you can find him enjoying family time and all things Star Wars.